 Deep frying is a popular way of preparing food.
-Nowadays, people don’t just deep fry meat, but they have also opted to using different kinds of food like sweets and vegetables.
+Nowadays, people don't just deep fry meat, but they have also opted to using different kinds of food like sweets and vegetables.
 The main question is, how hot does a deep fryer get?

 It's mouthwatering to see something that's beautifully golden brown, and nothing beats the satisfaction of biting into something that's deliciously crispy.